Skill: 1 (beginner)

 Fees / Permits.
 No permits are needed to use either launch site.

 Maps.
+See map below for more information.
 If you don’t use our maps, you’ll need both the Entiat and Winesap quads from the USGS 7.5-minute series.

 Info.
 For more details about Daroga State Park, call 664-6380